 Luckily, there are means to get plenty of clean energy without disturbing the planet's climate and without having to be afraid that it will someday run out.
 Of course, you've heard about renewable energy -- this is energy that can be cycled sustainably from self-replenishing sources like the sun, flowing water, wind, oceans waves, and more.

 According to the Renewables Global Status Report (GSR) from REN21, roughly a fifth of the world's electrical power production now comes from renewable sources.
 To be more precise, in 2013 renewable energy accounted for 22% of the global energy mix, up from 21% in 2012 and 18% in 2007.

 Investors have also finally caught on.
-In 2014, energy investment in rose 17% over the previous year, surging to $270bn, according to the report.
-At the same time, money is being moved away from fossil fuels — almost $3.4 trillion have been divested away from oil, gas and coal so far; $800 billion happened in only two months!
+In 2014, energy investment rose 17% over the previous year, surging to $270bn, according to the report.
+At the same time, money is being moved away from fossil fuels -- almost $3.4 trillion has been divested away from oil, gas, and coal so far; $800 billion happened in only two months!

 When will renewable energy become the dominant source of energy on the planet?

-By 2030, doubling the renewable energy capacity installed today is not only feasible, it would be expensive not to!
-Helped by market incentives which have made solar energy dirt cheap, many will choose to transition simply because it makes economic sense — nevermind offsetting global warming, cleaning the air of pollution and creating a new economy which serves millions of jobs.
+By 2030, doubling the renewable energy capacity installed today is not only feasible, but it would also be expensive not to!
+Helped by market incentives that have made solar energy dirt cheap, many will choose to transition simply because it makes economic sense -- never mind offsetting global warming, cleaning the air of pollution, and creating a new economy that serves millions of jobs.